What is the difference between monitoring and evaluation?

 LSHTM resource list- a list of useful resources on process evaluations.

-ALNAP resources - A set of resources on how to improve M&E within the humanitarian response.
+ALNAP resources - A set of resources on how to improve M&E within humanitarian response.

-SAVE guidance on monitoring in insecure environments - Although developed prior to COVID-19, this document is very relevant to the current circumstances and describes challenges and mitigation options for lots of remote data collection tools.
+SAVE guidance on monitoring in insecure environments - Describes challenges and mitigation options for lots of remote data collection tools.

 M&E online training course: